-PROVISIONS ADDITIONAL INFORMATION REFERENCES 3.3.3 Students Enrolled in a Work-Oriented Training Path a) Stu dents enrolled in Prework Training Framework for the The ex xemption for these students applies to: The report card must contain a subject mark for each subject taught as Evaluation of Learning: https://www7.mels.gouv.q c.ca/DC/evaluation/index en.php • the e group average, as described in section 30.1 of the BSR well as a detailed mark for each competency in the following subjects: e weighting for the terms and marks expressed as percentages, as scribed in section 30.2 of the BSR language of instruction, second language and Mathematics. the e obligation to include the student's result for an examination set by Minister (20%) in the student's final mark, as described in section 3.3 of the BSR esults recorded in section 2 of the report card prescribed by the BSR be communicated using a rating in accordance with the following A The student meets the requirements set for him/her very well. В The student meets the requirements set for him/her. С The student partially meets the requirements set for him/her.
-D The student does not meet the requirements set for him/her. the fir s for a subject that will no longer be taught in the subsequent year, nal result in the last report card of the school year is communicated a rating in accordance with the following key: A The student meets the program requirements very well. В The student meets the program requirements. С The student partially meets the program requirements. - The student does not meet the program requirements.
+PROVISIONS ADDITIONAL INFORMATION REFERENCES 3.3.3 Students Enrolled in a Work-Oriented Training Path a) Stud lents enrolled in Prework Training The ex emption for these students applies to : The report card must contain a subject mark for each subject taught as Framework for the • the group average, as described in section 30.1 of the BSR well as a detailed mark for each competency in the following Evaluation of Learning weighting for the terms and marks expressed as percentages, as cribed in section 30.2 of the BSR subjects : language of instruction, second language and Mathematics. https://www7.mels.gouv. qc.ca/DC/evaluation/inde x_en.php the obligation to include the student's result for an examination set by Minister (20 per cent) in the student's final mark, as described in tion 30.3 of the BSR sults recorded in section 2 of the report card prescribed by the BSR e communicated using the following rating scale : A rating of A or B is used to indicate that a student has successfully completed a given subject. Α The student meets the requirements set for him/her very well. В The student meets the requirements set for him/her. С The student partially meets the requirements set for him/her.
+D The student does not meet the requirements set for him/her. the fina for a subject that will no longer be taught in the subsequent year, al result in the last report card of the school year is communicated he following rating scale : Α The student meets the program requirements very well. В The student meets the program requirements. С The student partially meets the program requirements.
+D The student does not meet the program requirements.